Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Modified Circular Unitary Ensembles

 \subsection{The critical regime}

 It remains to look at what happens at the critical scale $\delta=\alpha$.
 We have already seen that the variance remains bounded as $N\to \infty$.
 We can compute its limit by applying a Riemann sum approximation to formula~(\ref{CUE_C2}).
-For any $0<\alpha <1$ and any $\tau>0$,
+By symmetry,